 - Create signage or use your group’s banner.

 - Get some candles and jars and lighters.

-- Prepare a welcome, perhaps a few relevant stories or news articles to share.
+- Prepare a welcome speech and perhaps a few relevant stories or news articles to share.

 - Have someone taking photos.

-- Post about the event in your newsletters and on social media.
+- After the event post about it in your newsletters and on social media.